skip to content

 Ali Meghji is an Associate Professor in Social Inequalities.
 His research puts critical race theory into dialogue with postcolonial sociology in order to understand the global dynamics of racialization and racism.
 In doing so, his work overcomes the methodological nationalism which characterises much contemporary race scholarship, and develops a way forward for thinking about global raciality.

-His current research involves archival work on the Black sociological tradition.
-Funded by the Isaac Newton Trust and by the Cambridge School of Humanities and Social Sciences, his research analyzes the unpublished writings of five classical Black sociologists: W.E.B Du Bois, Franklin Frazier, Anna Julia Cooper, St Clair Drake, and Ida Wells-Barnett.
-While these five thinkers are often construed as being theorists of race in America, he demonstrates the global nature of their social thought.
+His current research involves archival work on the Du Boisian sociological tradition.
+Funded by the Isaac Newton Trust and by the Cambridge School of Humanities and Social Sciences, his research analyzes the unpublished writings of five classical Black sociologists who he contends can be read as Du Boisians: W.E.B Du Bois, Franklin Frazier, Anna Julia Cooper, St Clair Drake, and Ida Wells-Barnett.
+This project will be published as a monograph with Princeton University Press.
+Parallel to this, he is working on a project investigating the de-Americanization of the Pan-African movement.

-Given his research interests, Ali is available to supervise graduate students in critical race theory; empire and imperialism; and de/postcolonial sociology.
+Given his research interests, Ali is available to supervise graduate students in critical race theory; empire and imperialism; de/postcolonial sociology; and global historical sociology.

 Research Interests